Azure/autorest.typescript/test/integration/generated/modelFlattening/README.md

 ### ModelFlatteningClient

-`ModelFlatteningClient` is the primary interface for developers using the ModelFlatteningClient library.
+`ModelFlatteningClient` is the primary interface for developers using the ModelFlattening client library.
 Explore the methods on this client object to understand the different features of the ModelFlattening service that you can access.